openego/eTraGo/doc/installation.rst

 ``config.ini``.
 In order connect eTraGo via the oedialect with the oedb you have to create an account at `openenergy-platform.org/login <http://openenergy-platform.org/login/>`_.
+In the following you can see how the config.ini should look like.

 oedialect connection